 The PhotoDiversity™ Film Festival presents film makers of diverse backgrounds offering meaningful perspectives on environmental issues.
 It supports the charitable work of The Zoological Lighting Institute, an international NGO dedicated to science in support of animal welfare and wildlife conservation.
 Learn more at www.zoolighting.org

 The PhotoDiversity™ Film Festival champions 'Environmental Equity at the Equinox'.
-It will be held in everyday workplaces at three WeWork locations in New York City and featured at the American Museum of Natural History during a special 'Under the Blue Whale' Reception on 21 March, 2018.
+It will be featured at the Asia Society in New York City, held in everyday workplaces at WeWork locations globally, and featured at an Annual Reception at the American Museum of Natural History.
+At film-makers discretion, we will also promote independent screenings of winning entries in PhotoDiversity Events throughout a given Festival year.

 The PhotoDiversity™ Film Festival celebrates the value of Diversity for Science, Ecology and Community.
 The PhotoDiversity™ Film Festival supports the creative arts, so that they in turn can have an impact on the health and ecological well being of our global communities.